garrardkitchen/gitlab-library/Garrard.GitLab/README.md

   - Includes information about whether each subgroup has nested subgroups
   - Automatically retrieves all subgroups across multiple pages
   - Supports ordering and sorting
+  - Excludes any marked for deletion
 - Get all projects within a group
   - Works with both group IDs and names
   - Retrieves detailed project information including namespace data
   - Option to include projects from subgroups
   - Automatically retrieves all projects across multiple pages
   - Supports ordering and sorting
+  - Excludes any marked for deletion
 - Get all project variables
   - Automatically retrieves all variables across multiple pages
 - Get a specific project variable